Keats/validator/README.md

 field is renamed from/to `firstName`.
 Any error on that field will be in the `firstName` key of the hashmap, not `first_name`.

-If you are adding a validation on a `Option<..>` field, it will only be ran if there is value.
+If you are adding a validation on a `Option<..>` field, it will only be ran if there is a value.
 The exception being `must_match` that doesn't currently work with `Option` due to me not finding a use case for it.
 If you have one, please comment on https://github.com/Keats/validator/issues/7.